Jackass 3D

 The film was theatrically released in the United States in the 3D format on October 15, 2010, by Paramount Pictures, marking the tenth anniversary of the Jackass television series.
 It received generally positive reviews from critics.
 The film grossed $171.7 million worldwide against a production budget of $20 million.
-A sequel, titled Jackass Forever, was released on February 4, 2022 to positive reviews.
+A sequel, titled Jackass Forever, was released on February 4, 2022, to positive reviews.

-Unused material of the film was released on a separate movie titled Jackass 3.5, which was released on DVD and Blu-ray on June 14, 2011.
+Leftover film footage scenes was incorporated as an extended length feature released as Jackass 3.5, on DVD and Blu-ray on June 14, 2011.